MPHIL

 ACADEMIC WRITING & PROFESSIONAL COMMUNICATION

 Students will be introduced to the fundamental aspects of academic writing.
-This course teach students to apply the tools of academic writing to express complex ideas and to study different writing approaches to academia.
+This course teaches students to apply the tools of academic writing to express complex ideas and to study different writing approaches to academia.
 Students will also be familiarized with the requirements of various forms of professional communication.

 GRADUATE SEMINAR